max-sym/booking-test/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.

----
+## Contributors

-Made with ♥ by João Pedro Schmitz
+Made with ♥ by:

+- João Pedro Schmitz (jpedroschmitz/gatsby-starter-ts)
+- Maksym Chuhcmai (max-sym/booking-test)